Rules and regulations - what you need to know

 Rules and regulations you must follow

-Note: Minimum size limit is measured from the tip of the snout to the fork of the tail.
+Note: size is measured from tip of the snout to the fork of the tail.

-- The Taupō Fishing District: 35 cm, except for the following: Waipakihi River upstream of Rangipo dam and Lake Moawhango: no size limit.
+- Waipakihi River upstream of Rangipo Dam, Lake Moawhango and Lake Otamangakau: no minimum size

-- Lake Kuratau and the river upstream of the lake: 30 cm.
+- Lake Kuratau and the river upstream of the lake: minimum size is 30 cm.

-Lakes Kuratau and Moawhango and the Waipakihi River upstream of the Rangipo dam: no daily bag limit.
+- Lake Kuratau and Moawhango and the Waipaki River upstream of the Rangipo Dam: no daily bag limit.

-All other waters in the Taupō Fishing District, except lake Rotoaira: 6 trout per day regardless of species.
+- All other waters in the Taupō Fishing District, six trout per day regardless of species.

 You may fish only between 5:00 am and 12:00 midnight on any day.